<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Should You Use Drones to Market Your Home?

-When the general public began to learn about drones years ago, we often pictured military tactical use hovering over some sort of desert landscape.
-While drones are still an integral part of military operations, they are also entering non-military realms of everyday life, especially in residential and commercial real estate.
-Home selling and home shopping strategies are changing rapidly, thanks to the increased usage of drones to maximize exposure through online resources.
+When the public learned about drones years ago, we often pictured military tactical use hovering over a desert landscape.
+While drones are still an integral part of military operations, they’ve now firmly entered non-military realms of everyday life, especially in residential and commercial real estate.

 The Increase of Drones in Real Estate Marketing